matthias-schuetz/simple-alarm/README.md

 ## License

-SimpleAlarm is released under the MIT license.
+Simple Alarm is released under the MIT license.